njmeister/Employee-Tracker/README.md

 Start the program with the command `node index.js.`

-The program presents the user with a list of its functions:  <br/> <br/>
+The program presents the user with a list of its functions:

-    'View All Employees',
+    View All Employees,
-                    'View Employees by Manager',
+    View Employees by Manager,
-                    'View Employees by Department',
+    View Employees by Department,
-                    'Add Employee',
+    Add Employee,
-                    'Update Employee Role',
+    Update Employee Role,
-                    'View All Roles',
+    View All Roles,
-                    'Add Role',
+    Add Role,
-                    'Delete Role',
+    Delete Role,
-                    'View All Departments',
+    View All Departments,
-                    'Add Department',
+    Add Department,
-                    'Delete Department',
+    Delete Department,

 After finishing any of the functions, the program presents a 'Return' option.
 Choosing yes brings the main list of functions back up for selection while choosing no quits the program.

 Choosing any 'view' option will pull up a table with the appropriate information from the database.
 The 'View All Employees' function also has sub-options to order the table.

 Choosing any 'add' or 'update' option will pull up a series of inquirer prompts to collect entries for each column of the chosen table.
 Once they have all been answered, the program will display the updated table.

 Choosing any 'delete' option will pull up a list of entries for the respective table.
 Selecting one will remove it from the database.
 The program then displays the updated table.

 Choosing 'quit' stops the program.